google/oss-fuzz/docs/faq.md

 ## Can I launch an additional process (e.g. a daemon) from my fuzz target?

-No. In order to get all the benefits of in-process coverage guided fuzz testing, it is required to run everything inside a single process.
+No. In order to get all the benefits of in-process, coverage-guided fuzz testing, it is required to run everything inside a single process.
 Any child processes created outside the main process introduces heavy launch overhead and is not monitored for code coverage.

 Another rule of thumb is: "the smaller fuzz target is, the better it is".
-It is expected to have many fuzz targets to test different components in your project, instead of a single fuzz target trying to cover everything.
+It is expected that your project will have many fuzz targets to test different components, instead of a single fuzz target trying to cover everything.
 Think of fuzz target as a unit test, though it is much more powerful since it helps to test millions of data permutations rather than just one.